CraigChaus/Sketchy-Mine-/docs/standups.md

   - Connect team members list (who draws, who is current user, etc) with the fronted
   - Ability in the UI to chose who will draw (voting system)
     - Handel who draws in the backend

+## SCRUM Standup (Entire team) - 11.03.2022
+- Not present: Vince (got covid, in quarantine)
+- Vedat:
+  - Created database
+  - Task deployed on VPS
+  - Peter help with implementation
+- Marko:
+  - Sort of did it, but got an error
+  - Have to fix the error first (let it known in Discord before the meeting), will need help most likely
+  - Did some refactoring because of Lukeman
+- Lukeman:
+  - Still working on his task
+  - Original task was already done, thus took an other one
+- Daria:
+  - First task is completed
+  - Second task is still in progress
+- Filippos:
+  - Task done, merged
+  - Did deployments for database
+- Craig:
+  - Core task finished with Melissa
+- Ana:
+  - Had issues with Tailwind, Filippos will help
+  - Task only has bugs
+- Mira:
+  - Task done, ready to be merged
+- Melissa:
+  - Waits for Ana's and Mira's work
+  - Main task is done
+- Peter:
+  - Main task is done, but not fully complete

+## SCRUM Standup (Group 2) - 12.03.2022
+- Everyone is present
+- Filippos, previous task finished, got new task
+- Peter is finished with core task, polishing will be completed in sprint 3.
+Now will work on docs for the protocol spec
+- Vedat's task was done, taking a new task
+- Marko got new task, still working on previous task.
+Both of them should be done by Tuesday
+- Lukman got a new task, still working on it